Tosin07/Tosin07/README.md

 Hi, I'm Tosin.
-I'm invested in Frontend development; currently learning React to that effect.
-I'm looking to work with many other developers to facilitate growth in said field.
+I'm invested in Frontend development; currently learning ReactJS to that effect.
+I'm looking to work with other developers to facilitate growth in said field.

 - You can reach me on tosinogundele98@gmail.com